zbuzzeo/Challenge-Largest-Palindrome-Product/README.md

 4. Run your test with the command: `npm test`
 5. There are two tests total.
 Make them pass!

+When you are done, push your answer to the `master` branch, and checkout `advanced` branch and read the Advanced portion of the readme.

 ## References
 [Palindrome](http://en.wikipedia.org/wiki/Palindrome)